Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 For a detailed managed mode example, see Example App's [CropZoom Managed Example](https://github.com/Glazzes/react-native-zoomable/blob/dev/example/src/cropzoom/common-example/CropManagedExample.tsx)

 ### Overlay mode
-In constrast to managed mode, overlay mode is designed to provide a barebones component with the very minimum necessary to work for complex use cases; it provides the crop and gesture detection areas only.
+In contrast to managed mode, overlay mode is designed to provide a barebones component with the very minimum necessary to work for complex use cases; it provides the crop and gesture detection areas only.

 There are some things to keep in mind